codevalley/riff/ideas/talk-themes.md

 * Why it lands
 * What agenda it naturally shapes into
 # ⭐ Core Idea
-*Everyone is scared AI will make them irrelevant.
-The truth is: only the people who misunderstand the new landscape will be irrelevant.*
+*Everyone is scared AI will make them irrelevant.The truth is: only the people who misunderstand the new landscape will be irrelevant.*
 This talk teaches the **landscape** and the **rules**.

 # Possible Final Agendas (Combinations)